syncfusion-content/maui-docs/MAUI/Cartesian-Charts/DataLabels.md

 {% endtabs %}

+Data labels can be customized by using the `DataLabelSettings` property of chart series.
+For customizing, need to create an instance of `CartesianDataLabelSettings` and set to the `DataLabelSettings` property.
+Following properties are used to customize the data labels which are available in `CartesianDataLabelSettings`.

+* `BarAlignment` - Gets or sets the data label alignment top, middle or bottom.
+* `LabelPlacement` - Gets or sets the data label position inside, outside or default.
+* `LabelStyle` - Gets or sets the options for customizing the data labels.
+* `UseSeriesPalette` - Gets or sets a value indicating whether the data label should reflect the series interior.

 ## Alignment

 The alignment of data labels inside the series is defined by using the `BarAlignment` property.